-Versions 1.3.0 and later of TortoiseSVN must be installed under Computer Configuration and not under User Configuration.
-This is because those versions need the new CRT and MFC DLLs, which can only be deployed per computer and not per user.
-If you really must install TortoiseSVN on a per user basis, then you must first install the MFC and CRT package version 8 from Microsoft on each computer you want to install TortoiseSVN as per user.
+TortoiseSVN must be installed under Computer Configuration and not under User Configuration.
+This is because TortoiseSVN needs the CRT and MFC DLLs, which can only be deployed per computer and not per user.
+If you really must install TortoiseSVN on a per user basis, then you must first install the MFC and CRT package version 12 from Microsoft on each computer you want to install TortoiseSVN as per user.